 - Skilled workforce

 Launching an Arizona startup is probably going to involve you doing a lot of learning.
 But, don’t worry.
 There are a lot of resources to help you along your entrepreneurial journey.
 Here are some great learning resources for aspiring startup owners in Arizona:

 - Small Business Checklist Program - This resource is a free checklist program designed to provide tools for startups as well as growing or out-of-state businesses.

 - Arizona Corporation Commission: Ten Steps to Starting a Business in AZ - This comprehensive guide details the 10 steps you need to take in order to start a business in Arizona.

 Recommended: Are you ready to create an Arizona startup and become an entrepreneur?
 Take the Entrepreneurship Quiz to find out!
-You can also visit our startup founder series to gain entrepreneurial insights, lessons, and advice from founders themselves.
+You can also visit the Startup Savants podcast to gain insights and advice from founders themselves.

 If you are looking for startup ideas for your business in Arizona, one of the first places to begin your search is by looking at what you already know.
-This includes your capabilities, skills, interests, and passions.
-The most common sources of business ideas draw from people’s work experience, education and expertise, hobbies and personal interests, and technological knowledge and skills.
 Keep in mind, however, you are not limited to your current skill set.
 For example, there are many tech startup founders that are non-technical.